Sarjeant Gallery

-The Sarjeant Gallery Te Whare o Rehua Whanganui at Pukenamu, Queen's Park Whanganui is currently closed for redevelopment.
-The temporary premises at Sarjeant on the Quay, 38 Taupo Quay currently house the Sarjeant Collection, and all exhibitions and events.
-The Sarjeant Gallery is a regional art museum with a collection of international and New Zealand art.
+The Sarjeant Gallery at Pukenamu, Queen's Park Whanganui is a regional art museum with a collection of international and New Zealand art.
+It was closed for 10 years for redevelopment and re-opened on Saturday 9 November 2024.
+In 2024 it was announced as a 2024 NatGeo Best of the World pick.

 Founding and building

 The Sarjeant was built as the result of a bequest to the city by Henry Sarjeant in 1912.
 Sarjeant bequeathed the money "for the inspiration of ourselves and those who come after us."
-A competition was held to select an architect for the project; the winner was Dunedin architect Edmund Anscombe, but it is likely the actual design was completed by a young student in his offices names Donald Hosie.
+A competition was held to select an architect for the project; the winner was Dunedin architect Edmund Anscombe, but it is likely the actual design was completed by a young student in his offices named Donald Hosie.
 The cruciform, neo-classical style gallery was opened in 1919.
 Four galleries branch off a central space capped with an oculus in a hemispherical dome.

+Sarjeant's wife Ellen Sarjeant (nee Stewart, later Neame) was instrumental in the formation of the early collection and establishing the administrative systems to support the operations in the early days of the gallery.

 The building is registered with the New Zealand Historic Places Trust (now Heritage New Zealand) as a Category I Historic Place with registration number 167, and has the highest possible listing under the New Zealand Historic Places Trust Act.

+The Māori name Te Whare o Rehua, gifted by local iwi in 1995, means House of Inspiration.